streamwhite/json-translated-ai/readme.md

 # Specify a custom folder, assume en.json in locales folder
 jta --folder ./locales

+# Specify a language file, a lang code(two code) in each line
+jta --languages languages.txt

 # Use a specific AI model
 jta --model anthropic/claude-3-haiku